Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Introduction

 With the current hype of artificial intelligence and deep learning, there has been an increasing trend since 2012 (the birth of AlexNet) to use Convolutional Neural Networks (CNNs) to extract information from images and video streams.
-While CNNs have been proven to be the best approach for classification, detection and semantic segmentation of images, the processing, and analysis of aerial images is generally more challenging than the classical types of images (ground-level images).
-In fact, given that UAVs can fly at high altitudes, the feature extraction from images and detection becomes more difficult to discern.
-This fact is due to the small size of features and also the angle of view.
+While CNNs have been proven to be the best approach for classification, detection, and semantic segmentation of images, {aerial images have many peculiarities that differ from the classical types of images (ground-level images).
+For example, objects can be viewed from different altitudes and viewpoints.
+Hence, a single class can have many patterns and representations to be learned.
+This is defined as high intra-class variance and indicates high variability in the appearances of objects belonging to the same class.
+Moreover, different classes can share comparable appearances, especially in high altitudes.
+This is defined as low inter-class variance and makes the learning task more challenging.}

-Recently, there have been several research works that addressed the problem of car detection from aerial images.
-In our previous work \cite{benjdira2019conf}, we also compared between YOLOv3 and Faster R-CNN in detecting cars from aerial images.
-However, we only used one small dataset from low altitude UAV images collected at the premises of Prince Sultan University.
-However, the altitude at which the image is taken plays an essential role in the accuracy of the detection.
-Besides, we did not profoundly analyze advanced and essential performance metrics such as Intersection over Union (IoU) and the Mean Average Precision (mAP).
-In this paper, we address the gap, and we consider multiple datasets with different configurations.
-Our objective is to present a more comprehensive analysis of the comparison between these two state-of-the-art approaches.
+Recently, there have been several research works that address the problem of car detection from aerial images~\cite{Liu2015, doi:10.1080/01431161.2020.1757782, Audebert_2017, 8708261}.~In our previous work~\cite{benjdira2019conf}, we compared YOLOv3 and Faster R-CNN in detecting cars from aerial images.
+However, we only used one small dataset from low-altitude UAV images collected at the premises of Prince Sultan University.
+However, the altitude at which the image is taken plays an essential role in the accuracy of detection.
+In addition, we did not profoundly analyze advanced and essential performance metrics such as Intersection over Union (IoU) and the Mean Average Precision (mAP).
+In this paper, we address the gap, we consider multiple datasets with different configurations, {and we also compare the newly released YOLOv4 object detector}.
+Our objective is to present a more comprehensive analysis of the comparison between these three state-of-the-art approaches {(Faster R-CNN, YOLOv3, and YOLOv4)}.